Karthik-Aravapalli/Data-Visualization/README.md

 - You'll need an SVG to hold your chart.
 The size should be between 900 x 600 and 2048 x 1080.
 - You'll also need a control panel to hold the HTML elements for manipulating your visualization.
 The control panel should have the following controls (with text labels):
     - **Country Selection:** Under this Country Selection your five selected countries are displayed to show the selected country health data for the selected attributes.
     - **Health Attributes:** Choose any four Health or any different category attributes.
-In this example I choose four health attributes.
+In this example I chose four health attributes.
-    - **Health Data Summary:** Under the Health Data Summary show the average of the choosen attributes data for the selected country, this average calculated data return from script.
+    - **Health Data Summary:** Under the Health Data Summary, show the average of the choosen attributes data for the selected country.
+You need to compute this average based on the selected data in Javascript.

 My suggestion is to place these elements in a control panel area, either to the side of the chart or above or below it, so they can be organized in a way that makes sense.
 Controls should use consistent styling/theme.
 Feel free to use Bootstrap or custom CSS to do this.